Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 * Change the font and size of displayed text
 * Handle input for mouse and keyboard

-The first one is so any code I write with this isn't chained to SDL2.
+&nbsp;&nbsp;&nbsp;The first one is so any code I write with this isn't chained to SDL2.
 I could go and write a wrapper for another similar thing and use it in place of this.
 Mostly I am just paranoid here but since this is a learning experiance its okay as its showing how you can make code safe from changes in a library you use.
 The stuff in the middle is easy to understand so I don't have to say much about it.